jangevaert-design/personalized-safari-app/docs/index.md

         >Orientation: the app has been only designed for portrait mode due to time restrictions.

    * **List of 3<sup>rd</sup>-party libraries**
-        >Androidx, ReactiveX, Room, SQLite, junit and Gson as per "Module library is set via Project Structure\Project Settings\Modules\Dependencies".
+        >Androidx, ReactiveX, Room, SQLite, Stetho, junit and Gson as per "Module library is set via Project Structure\Project Settings\Modules\Dependencies".

    * **List of Android permissions**